geffzhang/awesome-semantickernel/README.md

 - [bankcopilot-semantickernel-aiplugin](https://github.com/raffertyuy/bankcopilot-semantickernel-aiplugin) This is a Bank ChatGPT AI Plugin POC to observe how ChatGPT will perform with additional banking transaction skills
 - [FreeMindLabs.SemanticKernel.Connectors.Elasticsearch](https://github.com/freemindlabsinc/FreeMindLabs.SemanticKernel) A Semantic Kernel connector to Elasticsearch.
 Use Elasticsearch as your vector database.
 - [Postgres adapter for Kernel Memory](https://github.com/microsoft/kernel-memory-postgres)
+- [Kernel Memory with SQLite](https://github.com/microsoft/kernel-memory-sqlite)This repository contains the SQLite adapter allowing to use Kernel Memory with SQLite

 ## Planners
 sequences of actions that Semantic Kernel can execute to achieve a goal, such as booking a flight or writing some content.